kalsandbrook/CS39440-Major-Project/docs/Final_Report/kas143_ProjectReport_2024.typ

 Another language that was considered for this project was the increasingly popular Rust language.
 Rust is known for its performance and rigorous safety requirements, which would have made it a good choice for a project such as this.
 However, a significant caveat to using Rust for this project is the lack of a mature UI tooling ecosystem. #footnote[See the website https://areweguiyet.com/ for a informal view on the state of GUI in Rust.]
 Whilst there are bindings (bindings being a way to use a library from another language) for Qt in Rust, this would essentially involve doing the majority of the work in C++ regardless, which would defeat the purpose of using Rust in the first place.

 Java and C\# were also considered, but were ruled out - Java due to its performance and C\# due to the impracticality of using it on Linux systems.
 Java also has an absence of modern UI tooling, with Swing and JavaFX being the only real options, both of which are outdated and not visually appealing.
 QtJambi was briefly investigated as a potential solution, but there was found to be a lack of documentation and community support for the library.

+Mentioned earlier as the UI framework used for Lutris, GTK@gtk was also considered as a potential UI framework for this project.
+However, GTK is not built for development in C++, and has to be used similarly to programming in C. GTK is also exclusive to the Linux Operating System, and whilst experimental Windows support is available, this would significantly increase any work required to make this application cross-platform.

 == Process